Vector Field Based Volume Peeling for Multi-Axis Machining: Results and Discussion

 \subsubsection{Limitations}

 During the whole of our pipeline, we constrain the vectors to be of unit magnitude.
 This allows us to obtain uniform depth between the layers as well as to control the shape of the layers.
 Allowing the magnitude to vary provides an extra degree of freedom but makes it difficult to control the quality of the vector field as the magnitude can contribute to parameters like curl as well.
-But it has not been a focus of our current implementation.
+But it has not been a focus of our current implementation.{But it was not a focus of our implementation.}

 Our current implementation does not explicitly include a method to improve the manufacturability of layers generated when the singularity is in the form of a curve satisfying the boundary requirements.
 This can be encountered when two or more streams of vector fields merge together as in the case of intersecting holes.
 Since the layer formed in such a case contains points that do not satisfy the strong accessibility condition, further processing is required to modify the approach direction for those points.
 However, a volume segmentation method can be integrated (as in \cite{mahdavi2020vdac}) with our method to split the domain into multiple domains, separating each stream of vectors, thereby removing such singularity.
 The implementation in our current work does not explicitly incorporate machine-information like workspace limitations or tool-geometry.
 All experimental tests in our work are conducted by ball-end milling.
 However, users can adjust the anchor directions to make the layers that satisfy the requirements of the factors such as tool-length.
-Note that the required tool-length is in fact influenced by both the peeling patterns as well as the shape of the target model.
-Also, the current method does not emphasize much on the automation of seed / anchor point or constraint identification, nor does it control the surface-area of the layers generated.
-A function for detecting the accessible directions will help reduce the effort made by users for introducing anchor vectors to remove singularities.
-Finally, although not a major limitation, the use of a mesh-based representation reduces some degrees of freedom that can be achieved through a more implicit representation.
+Note that the required {total} tool-length is in fact influenced by both the peeling patterns as well as the shape of the target model {when considering the accessibility}.

+{By maintaining a nearly-constant tool inclination w.r.t. the surface and uniformly spaced tool-path, we assumed that a uniform depth-of-cut translates to a constant tool engagement away from the boundaries.
+In the future, we would like to adjust the layer shape based on more direct dynamic consideration.
+A requirement on the layer shape can be represented as a corresponding requirement on the direction of the vectors in that area.
+Additionally, the magnitude of the vectors can be varied to create a non-uniform layer thickness.
+However, it is a research problem about how to control the magnitudes effectively while preserving the desired quality of vector fields.}